sigmacomputing/sigmaquickstarts/site/sigmaguides/src/partner_hightouch_contact_sync/partner_hightouch_contact_sync.md

 <img src="assets/ht14.png" width="400"/>

-Rename the new Input Table (by 2x-clicking on it's default title) to `Lead Management`.
+Rename the new Input Table (by 2x-clicking on its default title) to `Lead Management`.

 It seems a null value has made it through for an email address.
 We should probably filter for nulls at the source data but for now, let's just filter it here: